Dynamics of Cross-Platform Attention to Retracted Papers: Introduction

 In this paper, we compiled a dataset to quantify the volume of attention that 3,985 retracted papers received on 14 online platforms, e.g., public social media posts on Twitter, Facebook, and Reddit, their coverage in online news, citations in Wikipedia, and research blogs.
-We compared their attention with non-retracted papers selected through a matching process based on publication venue and year (Figure~\ref{fig-one}A and \nameref{methods}).
-We obtained retracted papers from Retraction Watch\cite{rw}, the largest database to date that records retracted papers, and pulled their complete ``trajectory'' of mentions over time on various platforms from a service called Altmetric\cite{alt} that has been tracking posts about research papers for the past decade.
+We compared their attention with non-retracted papers selected through a matching process based on publication venue and year, number of authors, and author's citation count (Figure~\ref{fig-one}A and ``Identifying control papers'' in \nameref{methods}).
+We obtained retracted papers from Retraction Watch \cite{rw}, the largest database to date that records retracted papers, and pulled their complete trajectory of mentions over time on various platforms from a service called Altmetric \cite{alt} that has been tracking posts about research papers for the past decade.
 The granularity and scale of the data enabled us to differentiate mentions on four different types of platforms, including social media, news media, blogs, and knowledge repositories (Figures~\ref{fig-one}B-C).
-We thus provide the first systematic multi-platform investigation of the online mentions of papers during the time periods between publication and retraction, and after retraction (Figures~\ref{fig-one}D-E).
+We thus provide the first systematic investigation of the online mentions of papers disentangled by platform during the time periods between publication and retraction (Figure~\ref{fig-one}D), and after retraction (Figure~\ref{fig-one}E).

-Our findings offer insights into how extensively and in what context retracted papers are mentioned in different online platforms over time.
-We show that retractions come too late to reduce the circulation of potentially flawed findings on all studied platforms.
-By the time the retraction is issued, most papers have exhausted their online attention.
-We also contribute a large dataset of identifiers of tweets that mention the papers used in this study and human annotations of whether the tweets express uncertainty with respect to the findings of the papers.
-This dataset can be useful to the broader research community for the study of uncertainty and skepticism towards scientific articles, and can aid the development of automated methods to detect uncertainty computationally\cite{pei2021measuring}.
+Our findings offer insights into how extensively retracted papers are mentioned in different online platforms over time and how frequent their critical vs uncritical discussion is on Twitter.
+Most importantly, we show that retractions are not reducing harmful dissemination of problematic research on any of the platforms studied here, because by the time the retraction is issued, most papers have exhausted their online attention.
+We also contribute a large dataset of identifiers of tweets that mention the papers used in this study and human annotations of whether the tweets express criticism with respect to the findings of the papers (``Labeling critical tweets'' in \nameref{methods}).
+This dataset can be useful to the broader research community for the study of criticism towards scientific articles, and can aid the development of automated methods to detect criticism computationally \cite{pei2021measuring}.